Utilization Management Review

 If you are experiencing problems with utilization management review, such as increased administrative burden and delayed patient access to care, here’s what you can do to help us address this issue:

-1. Share Information
+- Share Information

 Let us know when you experience issues related to a UM rollout.
-Please provide a detailed account of the concern but DO NOT include patient personal health information (PHI).
+Please provide a detailed account of the concern but DO NOT include patient personal health information (PHI). - Advocate for Your Patients

-3. Advocate for Yourself
+- Advocate for Yourself

 Kentucky’s Orange Envelope Law.
 According to KRS 304.17A 235 an insurer must give providers 90 days advance notice of a material change to a contract in an orange-colored envelope with the phrase "ATTENTION!
 CONTRACT AMENDMENT ENCLOSED!"
 Among other things, a material change includes changes to administrative procedures that may significantly increase the provider's administrative expense, and includes any changes to provider network requirements, or inclusion in any new or modified insurance products.
 If you feel an insurer has violated KRS 304.17A 235 you may file a complaint with the Kentucky Department of Insurance on behalf of your practice.
 Providers will use the consumer complaint form and in the box labeled “describe your complaint” indicate you feel that the orange envelope law (KRS 304.17A 235) has been violated and why.
-Please notify APTA-KY if you file an orange envelope law complaint.
+Please notify APTA-KY if you file an orange envelope law complaint. - Appeal

 Providers are encouraged to appeal all denials or inappropriate modifications of treatment.
-Provider appeal templates are available here.
+Provider appeal templates are available here. - Other Ways to Advocate

 If medically necessary care is delayed or access impeded, providers may facilitate patient reporting or submit their own complaints to the employer/human resource department, payer, and legislators.
 See below for template letters.